 After your cat gives birth, it’s really important to keep a close eye on her and her kittens to make sure they’re all happy and thriving.
-Your cat will naturally provide her kittens with all they need, so try to keep your distance if you can so she can settle into motherhood.
+Ensuring that kittens have a healthy and safe start is key to enabling them to grow into strong and healthy cats.
+Your cat should naturally provide her kittens with all they need, so try to keep your distance if you can so she can settle into motherhood.

 After your cat has given birth, you will need to: